tristanpenman/ruby-type-checking/README.md

     ...
 SNIP! ...

-## Breaking Sorbet
+## Part 3 - Breaking Sorbet

 While experimenting with my own type checker, I found that there were some fundamental limitations on how runtime type checking can be performed in Ruby.
-Specifically, it's not possible to verify the types of default arguments, when those parameters are omitted.
+Specifically, it's not possible to verify the types for parameters with default arguments, when those arguments are omitted.

-These cases have been tested against Sorbet in [breaking-sorbet.rb](breaking-sorbet.rb).
+This has been demonstrated using Sorbet in [part-3.rb](part-3.rb).
 You'll need to install the `sorbet-runtime` gem to run this code.

+To illustrate how this differs from Python, [part-3.py](part-3.py) has also been included.
+This highlights the fact that, no matter which approach you choose, you end up with surprising behaviour.

 ## License